nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 The signature message is supposed to digest the whole block except the signature itself.

 Because the signature is put into the cellbase transaction's witness, and the cellbase itself is digested by the `transaction_root` in the header.
 If we change the cellbase transaction the `transaction_root` and block hash will also be changed.
+A validator needs to 'zeroize' the signature field before signing.

 We use merkle proof to prove the only changes of the header hash is caused by the `signature` field.